Kandireega: Production

 This film was initially announced in October 2009 with Ravi Teja playing the lead role and with Krishna Vamsi as director, with the producer announcing the film as a partly fantasy venture.
 The film progressed in pre-production with Tamannaah Bhatia and Sneha Ullal being considered to portray the heroine role, whilst the fantasy elements in the original script were removed.
 In April 2010, it was revealed that the producer and Ravi Teja had fallen out and he was replaced by Ram.
-Thetfilming began in October 2010 with Ram and Hansika Motwani, whilst actress Swati Reddy shot scenes the following month.
+The filming began in October 2010 with Ram and Hansika Motwani, whilst actress Swati Reddy shot scenes the following month.
 Ram stated on his Twitter account that the film had three female lead roles, and suggested that Nisha Aggarwal was signed on.

 During the first schedule, events on the set of the film became the reason for the Telugu film industry strikes of 2010 after Telugu film fighters attacked Tamil film technicians in Chennai on the sets of the film in December 2009.
 Enraged by this, producers called for a bandh the next day.
 However, film workers declared a strike immediately after that for an indefinite period.
-The crisis affected the whole film industry and no films were shot in Andhra Pradesh during late December and early January during negotiations.
+The crisis affected the whole film industry, and no films were shot in Andhra Pradesh during late December and early January while negotiations.

 After filming had resumed, the original music director Chakri was replaced by S. Thaman in March 2011.

 Soundtrack

 Kandireegas audio was launched at Taj Deccan in Hyderabad on 14 July 2011.
 Venkatesh was the chief guest at the audio launch.
-Dharmavarapu Subramaniam, hero Gopichand, producer Bellamkonda Suresh, director of the film Santosh Srinivas, senior director V. V. Vinayak, music composer S. S. Thaman, actress Aksha, Sravanti Ravikishore etc. all were present at the grand audio launch.
+Dharmavarapu Subramanyam, T. Gopichand, Bellamkonda Suresh, Santosh Srinivas, V. V. Vinayak, music composer S. S. Thaman, actress Aksha, Sravanti Ravikishore etc. all were present at the grand audio launch.
 The track "Champakamala" was originally composed for the Mahesh Babu-starrer Dookudu, but later used in Kandireega.